leanprover-community/lean4-samples/README.md

 ## CSV Parser

-[CSV parser](CSVParser/README.md) is the simplest practical parser in the world.
+[CSV parser](CSVParser/README.md) is the simplest practical CSV parser you can write in Lean.